createwithflow/FlowCommonWeb/README.md

 ## Classes
 There are 3 core classes to the FlowCommon-Web package.

-### Animation
-The Animation class contains all the logic necessary to create and control instances of web-animations.

-Check out our documentation here: [Animation Class (Web)](https://createwithflow.com/api/flowcommon/web/animation/)

-### Track
-The Track class represents a sequence of animations for a specific property of an element.
-A Track contains a list of animations that will used manipulate a specific property of an HTML Element.

-Check out our documentation here: [Track Class (Web)](https://createwithflow.com/api/flowcommon/web/track/)

 ### Player
 An Player is an object used to manage the playback of a Timeline created from Flow.
 You can reuse the player instance by changing its `timeline`.